Thursday, January 23, 2025

 Hi everybody!
 My usual gloom is gone, as I leave the daily grind of the desert for an environment of rapid change and uncertainty.

 I'm curled up in D.L.'s carry-on, chilling in the LAX terminal after using my exceptional mental powers to make myself invisible in the security stations.
 I fight claustrophobia by exchanging updates with the Bhutanese mountain god, InsertHere (keep reading for more on the name) a visit to whom is the purpose of this journey, at least for me.
 D.L. has no escape from his "reality."
-While he frets over the geo-political environment contemporaneous with our trip, I am able to absorb the bigger, "divine" picture, where our immediate world is a nanosecond to the gods.
+While he frets over the geo-political environment contemporaneous with our trip, I am able to absorb the bigger, "divine" picture, where our immediate world is a mere flash to the gods.
 D.L., as a human, does not understand that we mortals are indirect reflections of godhood, of its expressions through nanosecond-long infinities.
 I don't know how else you could tolerate an airport terminal.

 Your Reptilian Servant, Robert